 Calling routines in Windows DLLs from Python scripts running under Linux, MacOS or BSD

 zugbruecke is an EXPERIMENTAL Python module (currently in development status 3/alpha).
 It allows to call routines in Windows DLLs from Python code running on Unices / Unix-like systems such as Linux, MacOS or BSD. zugbruecke is designed as a drop-in replacement for Python’s standard library’s ctypes module. zugbruecke is built on top of Wine.
 A stand-alone Windows Python interpreter launched in the background is used to execute the called DLL routines.
-Communication between the Unix-side and the Windows/Wine-side is based on Python’s build-in multiprocessing connection capability. zugbruecke has (limited) support for pointers and struct types. zugbruecke comes with extensive logging features allowing to debug problems associated with both itself and with Wine. zugbruecke is written using Python 3 syntax and primarily targets the CPython implementation of Python.
+Communication between the Unix-side and the Windows/Wine-side is based on Python’s build-in multiprocessing connection capability. zugbruecke has (limited) support for pointers, struct types and call-back functions. zugbruecke comes with extensive logging features allowing to debug problems associated with both itself and with Wine. zugbruecke is written using Python 3 syntax and primarily targets the CPython implementation of Python.

 About Wine (from winehq.org): Wine (originally an acronym for “Wine Is Not an Emulator”) is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, MacOS and BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop.

 This project is NEITHER associated NOR affiliated in any way or form with the Wine project.

 Start an interactive Python session under Unix and try the following: